sergiogg-ops/deep/README.md

 ```bash
 sh setup.sh
 ```
 Otherwise some functionalities won't work.
+Furthermore, to use the metric BEER the system need to have [java](https://www.java.com/en/download/manual.jsp) installed.

 ## Evaluation
 The evaluation of the systems can be done using the `eval.py` script: